IvanKorpushenkov/flowdirectionmap/README.md

 # flowPlot.py plot results

-We are use shapes as https://www.ngdc.noaa.gov/mgg/shorelines/
+We are use shapes such as https://www.ngdc.noaa.gov/mgg/shorelines/

 ![result](Lena_mod.png)